Curie (rocket engine)

 Curie is a liquid-propellant rocket engine designed and manufactured by Rocket Lab.
-A monopropellant is used for the propulsion of the third stage/kicker stage of the Electron rocket, as well as the Photon.
+A bipropellant is used for the propulsion of the third stage/kick stage of the Electron rocket, as well as the Photon.
 The composition of the propellant is a trade secret.

-The kicker stage rocket produces 120 N of thrust, and has a specific impulse of approximately 320 seconds.
+The kick stage rocket produces 120 N of thrust, and has a specific impulse of approximately 320 seconds.

 It was first used on 21 January 2018 during Rocket Lab's first successful orbital rocket launch, and helped to boost two small CubeSats, the weather and ship-tracking Lemur-2 CubeSats built by the company Spire Global, into a circular orbit.

 Description

 The Curie engine, named after Polish scientist Marie Skłodowska–Curie, is a small liquid-propellant rocket engine designed to release "small satellites from the constricting parameters of primary payload orbits and enables them to fully reach their potential, including faster deployment of small satellite constellations and better positioning for Earth imaging".
 It is 3D printed.